 dining room.
 DEA002 Black

-Jones to get an in-depth look into her design background, the residential project and to find out what’s next.
+her to get an in-depth look into her design background, the residential project and to find out what’s next.

 Please describe your company Dimepiece LA — your start in fashion design and the company highlights over time: